CALL NOW

 The majority of states have at-fault insurance laws, which means that you would file your lawsuit against the insurance company for the at-fault driver.

-Is Suing Mercury Auto Insurance The Same As An Insurance Claim?
+Is Suing Mercury Auto Insurance the Same as an Insurance Claim?

 A lawsuit against Mercury Auto Insurance and filing a Mercury insurance claim are not the same thing, although both are done in order to seek financial compensation after an accident.